All persons having an interest of record in the property, including tax

 to initiate proceedings under subsection (a).

-If a request to demolish or repair the building is filed within the 30
+If a request to demolish any or all dangerous or unsafe buildings or to otherwise put the property in safe condition is filed within the 30

 day period, the court shall grant permission to the requesting party to

-demolish the building within 30 days or to restore the building to safe
+demolish the building within 30 days or to restore the property to safe

 condition within 60 days after the request is granted.
 An extension of